lunartechfreek/pawfect-pups/TESTING.md

 ![Colour Palette](docs/readme-files/colour-palette.png)

-* As the site owner i want to, provide an easy to navigate website.
+* As the site owner I want to, provide an easy to navigate website.
   * On larger screens there is a navigation bar with all links always visable and fixed to the top of the screen.
 On smaller screens these links have been reduced to a hamburger menu which is clearly visible and always fixed at the top of the screen for easy access.

 ![Navigation Bar](docs/readme-files/nav-bar.png)